laech/intellij-actions-tree/readme.md

   - `InputFocused`: an input editor or field is in focus.

+  - `TextSelected`: a text component is in focus and has text selected.

   - `PathExists:<path>`: checks the given path exists, can be an absolute path or a relative path, if it's a relative path, it will be resolved against the project's base path.